-2019 showed the strength of the mineral sands market and in particular the zircon market, with zircon prices reach a historic high during the fourth quarter of the year.
-Demand remained strong during the first half of 2020, with our order book reaching the highest level since production started in 2015 and exceeding our maximum operation capacity.
+Demand remained strong during the year of 2020, with our order book reaching the highest level since production in 2015 and exceeding our maximum operation capacity.
 Even with the global economic fallout caused by the COVID-19 outbreak, prices in 2020 have so far been roughly in line with the 2019 average pricing.
 The reasons are: (i) zircon is a concentrated industry with a few suppliers accounting for a large share of the supply base (ii) expectations that a structural supply deficit would persist, buoying zircon prices.